 The purpose of the Juvenile Prevention/ Diversion Program is to provide supervision and services to Montgomery County Juveniles so they can improve family relationships, enhance school participation and avoid further involvement within the judicial system.

 - Court Administration Program

-The purpose of the Court Administration Program is to provide intervention and adjudication services such as taking minutes, filing and scheduling cases for attorneys and judges; hearing cases; collecting fees and court costs and ensuring that files and orders are properly completed, filed and archived.
+The purpose of the Court Administration Program is to provide intervention and adjudication services such as taking minutes, filing and scheduling cases for attorneys and judges; hearing cases; ensuring that files and orders are properly completed, and filed.

 Prime for Life

 This class satisfies the requirement of the Drug Free Youth Act and is offered to juveniles charged with drug or alcohol offenses.
 Each participant is required to complete a drug and alcohol assessment.
 Peer pressure, health hazards, legal issues and assertiveness training are some of the topics discussed in the class.